 offer a contemporary musical on the same season with a world premiere music drama

 and a grand opera.
 Recent past productions have included Puccini's La Bohème, Leonard Bernstein's Candide, Mozart's Così fan tutte, and Sondheim's A Little Night Music.
 The settings for these works have included the usual proscenium theatre, as well

 as dinner theatre presentations and cabaret performances.

-In addition to mainstage performance opportunities, Texas Tech vocalists participate in a great number of Music Theatre activities designed to enhance their performance skills and give them practical stage experiences that they can take to the professional level.
-Freshmen Music Theatre students are encouraged to enroll in an Introduction to the Musical Theatre Stagecourse and are allowed to participate in an annual children's opera.
+In addition to mainstage performance opportunities, Texas Tech vocalists participate in a great number of Opera Theatre activities designed to enhance their performance skills and give them practical stage experiences that they can take to the professional level.
 Students with intermediate-level performance skills participate in operatic/musical theatre scenes studies that culminate each semester in a staged performance at the School of Music.
 For this reason the Texas Tech School of Music is considered a school of choice for both undergraduate and graduate vocal students.